osikazuzanna/osikazuzanna.github.io/_pages/cv.md

 </div>

-### Areas of Interest
+### Profile

-Explainable AI - Reinforcement Learning - Multi-Objective Decision-Making - Transparent Decision-Making - Public Policy Design - Climate Change Adaptation - Data Science
+Reinforcement Learning - Multi-Objective Decision-Making - Human-AI Interactions - Water Resource Management - Public Policy Design - Climate Change Adaptation - Data Science

 ## Profile

-Working on AI tools to enhance explainability and transparency for Public Policy Design, focusing on climate change policies.
-Specializing in addressing complex decision-making with diverse objectives and stakeholders. <br>
+I am a third-year PhD student at TU Delft, working on enabling real-world application of multi-objective reinforcement learning.
+Specifically, I focus on real-world problems from the area of managing water resources with the use of AI, with multiple actors and objectives.
+Within my PhD, I work in the intersection of computer science, policy analysis, and civil engineering. <br>
 *For publications, please refer to [my Google Scholar.](https://scholar.google.com/citations?user=R2OlncAAAAAJ&hl=en)*